-There are many reasons a person may experience a sore throat at night.
-Some conditions can cause a sore throat to develop during nighttime, while others may cause an existing sore throat to worsen.
+Some conditions can cause a sore throat to develop at night, while others may cause an existing sore throat to worsen.
 These include dehydration, sleep apnea, allergies, and gastroesophageal reflux disease (GERD).

 This article outlines the potential causes of a sore throat at night, along with their symptoms and treatments.